Gol Gumbaz: Plan and exterior

 Despite the grand nature of the monument, the plan of the Gol Gumbaz is simple.
-It is a cube 47.5m on each side, topped by a hemispherical dome of diameter approximately 44m.
+The total width of the mausoleum, including the minarets at each corner, is 205 ft, and is topped by a hemispherical dome approximately 144 ft in diameter.
 Domed octagonal towers, each divided into seven floors and topped by a bulbous dome, line the four corners of the cube.
 The levels of the towers are marked by arcades and contain staircases within.

 The walls of the structure are built of dark grey basalt and decorated plaster.
 Each side wall of the cube bears three blind arches; the spandrels of the arches contain medallion motifs, and the central arch on each side wall is filled with a stone screen containing doorways and windows.
-Cornices project from the building, supported by corbels.
+Within each wall is a stairway leading from the ground floor of the mausoleum to the roof.
+A large cornice projects 11.5 ft from each wall of the building, and is supported by corbels.
 Atop the cornices are rows of small arches, which are topped by large merlons.
-Leaves surround the base of the mausoleum's dome, hiding the joint between the dome and its drum.
+Decorative leaves surround the base of the mausoleum's dome, hiding the joint between the dome and its drum.